chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 ## Next steps

-After you create a provisioning package and add provisionables, providers, and templates, you can [provision the package to an ecosystem](/xl-deploy/how-to/provision-a-package-to-an-ecosystem.html).
+After you create a provisioning package and add provisionables, providers, and templates, you can [provision the package to a provisioning environment](/xl-deploy/how-to/provision-a-package-to-an-environment.html).